 My readings tell me that Tel Aviv is a happening cosmopolitan city with a vibrant cafe culture.
 They say it is a city that never sleeps, something that is said about New York and Mumbai too.
 A brilliant example of its inclusive culture is the fact that Tel Aviv is arguably the capital of LGBT tourism.

-Come to think of it – it is a city with a vibrant nightlife and beautiful beaches.
+Come to think of it – it is a city with vibrant nightlife and beautiful beaches.

 Across the Dead Sea

-Dead sea as you know is one of the wonders of the world.
+The Dead Sea as you know is one of the wonders of the world.
 It is the lowest point on earth with high oxygen levels.
 The water is so saline and so dense that you can not drown, you just keep floating.
-One of the popular images of dead sea is that of reading a book while floating in its waters.
+One of the popular images of the dead sea is that of reading a book while floating in its waters.

-Even from the blue waters of the Red Sea, I could see some parts of Israel.
+Even from the blue waters of the Red Sea, I could see some parts of the country.
 It was a sight that is right in front of you but still so far.